-"TdF Change of Control" shall occur if (i) TeleDiffusion de France S.A., which is the parent company of TdF and DFI ("TdF Parent"), does not own, directly or indirectly, at least 30% of TdF, and any other person owns, directly or indirectly, 30% or more of TdF or (ii) France Telecom does not own, directly or indirectly, at least 30% of TdF Parent, and any other person owns, directly or indirectly, 30% or more of TdF Parent and, in each case, such other person conducts a core business in the Company's Permitted Business Line in a geographic area in which the Company conducts more than de minimis business in its Permitted Business Line at the time of the occurrence of the circumstances described in the preceding clauses (i) and (ii).
+"TdF Change of Control" shall occur if (i) TdF S.A. does not own, directly or indirectly, at least 30% of TdF, and any other person owns, directly or indirectly, 30% or more of TdF or (ii) (x) France Telecom does not own, directly or indirectly, at least 30% of TdF S.A., and any other person owns, directly or indirectly, 30% or more of TdF S.A. and (y) such other person conducts a core business in the Company's Permitted Business Line in a geographic area in which the Company conducts more than de-minimis business in its Permitted Business Line at the time of the occurrence of the circumstances described in the preceding clause (x).